 A: The minimum callsign

 registration period is two years, with discounts offered

 for multiple years.
-Registrations can be
+Registrations may be

-automatically renewed at the original rate each year
+renewed at the current rate each year

 unless the station operator chooses to opt out or cancel the